 Perfect Roast Beef

-Paleo and Whole30-approved; adapted from All Recipes
+paleo, gluten-free and whole30-approved; adapted from All Recipes

-- 2 lb. top round beef roast
+- 2 lb. top round or eye of round beef roast

 - sea salt